ramyabygari/DUPChecker/README.md

     `python3 run_experiment.py`

     The results will be output to files under log folder with application's name as prefix.
+4. Generate Table 6 in the paper:
+    `python3 explore.py`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.